akukudala/Practice_repo/final_paper.md

 2022-03-31 12:36:54      16665 DataBreaches(2004-2021).csv
 ```
 ## 3. Encrypt the data <a name="encrypt1"></a>
+Encrypt data at rest to mitigate potential issues with data leakage.
+This helps reduce risk by encrypting the information rendering it unreadable to the attacker without a key.
+The key should be stored in a different location than the data itself.

 ### 3.1 Enabling Encryption on S3 Bucket & getting confirmation <a name="encrypt2"></a>